UniversalDependencies/UD_Spanish-PUD/README.md

 # Changelog

 * 2022-05-15 v2.10
-  * Fixed features of infinitives.
+  * Fixed features of infinitives and gerunds.
   * Added lemmas in some obvious cases where they correspond to the surface form.
   * Fixed validation errors.